 - To stop a foreclosure or mollify creditors, the debtor takes out a loan or withdrawal to make the minimum payments on installment loans or pay the mortgage.
 The saddest cases are person who drain retirement funds, which are generally protected in bankruptcy, to make minimum payments on debts that never go away, or the house goes into foreclosure anyway when the money runs out.
 In most cases the debt could have been discharged in bankruptcy from the very beginning and he still would have kept the tens and hundreds of thousand he had saved for retirement.
 The debtor “ate his seed corn” for nothing!

 Tax debts are what I call financial cancer.
 Besides accruing interest, unpaid taxes also accrue penalties so that the liability grows at a double-digit rate.
 Even worse, the IRS is a serious creditor with powerful collection powers not available to private collectors.
 Private collectors are limited as to how much of a paycheck they can garnish.
-In Virginia, the limit is 25%.
-IRS is generally not so restricted.
 We have seen IRS garnishments leave a debtor with a few hundred dollars in a paycheck.
 IRS does not have to take you to court.
 IRS can proceed to wage and bank account garnishments directly and bypass the court.

 Think long and hard before you take a withdrawal or loan from your 401K.

 - Am I merely throwing away my retirement trying to forestall the inevitable?
 What’s the likelihood I will need to file bankruptcy eventually anyway?

 - Am I likely to get a job soon and this withdrawal is just to tide me over?